 Omoding geoffrey - director

-He is a Fellow at the Social Innovation Academy where he mentors business start-ups/social businesses, trains on entrepreneurship, professional and personal growth.
+He is a partner at the Social Innovation Academy where he mentors business start-ups/social businesses, trains on entrepreneurship, professional and personal growth and the country coordinator for the Social Impact Award.
 He holds a BSc Physics & Mathematics (Makerere University).
 He is also passionate about art, painting and basketball.
 He life mission is to be remembered as a man who loved his family and served mankind.

 Sammy is currently enrolled as a PhD candidate in Biomolecular Engineering at UCLA.
 Sammy has been actively involved in Uganda since 2009.
 During this time he directed the extension of the Mpigi municipal pipeline, helped to develop the solar technology program at the Nsamizi Training Institute, and founded several Village Loan and Saving Associations.
 Now Sammy is aiming to use state of the art frugal technology to give Ugandan students access to the internet and the world wide open source community.
 He believes that providing youth with versatile and economical tools is the key to developing new technology that can shape Uganda's growing economy.